vonmillhausen/sf2000/README.md

 ### Game Boy Advance
 Emulator is gpSP v0.91 (Git commit [`261b2db`](https://github.com/libretro/gpsp/commit/261b2db)).
 Performance is fairly poor.
 On the original firmware, A and B buttons are mapped correctly, but the GBA shoulder buttons are mapped to X and Y for some reason.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.

+While the SF2000 does include a copy of the real GBA BIOS file in the `bios` folder, there's a bug in the `05.22` firmware (and possibly earlier firmwares) that prevents that BIOS from ever actually being loaded.
+As such, gpSP _always_ falls back to the built-in "NORMMATT" BIOS instead (a reverse-engineered BIOS that is not identical to Nintendo's one).
+This has been noted to have some compatibility issues - for example, the main menu on "The Legend of Zelda - The Minish Cap" is broken on a stock SF2000 using the `05.22` firmware due to the NORMATT BIOS.
+You can correct for this bug by copying the `gba_bios.bin` file from the `bios` folder to the two following locations (create any folders as needed):

+- `GBA/mnt/sda1/bios/gba_bios.bin` (this fixes it for the main GBA game list)
+- `ROMS/mnt/sda1/bios/gba_bios.bin` (this fixes it for GBA games added to the user `ROMS` folder)

 ### Save States
 All of the above emulators support stave sates natively through an interface that is accessed by pressing SELECT + START simultaneously in-game.
 Four save state slots are provided per-game; the files have the extensions `.sa0`, `.sa1`, `.sa2` and `.sa3` depending on which slot they're for.
 The extension is appended to the name of the ROM file the save state is for; for example, if the ROM is called `Apotris.gba`, and the save state is for slot 2, then the save state file name will be `Apotris.GBA.sa1`.
 One weird note is that save states created for ROMs stored in the user `ROMS` folder on the device get their ROM file extension capitalised when a save state is created (as per the previous example with `Apotris`, where `.gba` became `.GBA`); this does _not_ happen with save states created in the other ROM folders.
 The capitalisation doesn't appear to matter - the SF2000 successfully loads save states with any extension capitalisation in any folder.